warriorgraph/airbrake-docs/jekyll/_docs/features/code-insights.md

 ## Why use Code Insights?

-Code Insights uses data from your version control service (eg: GitHub) to show you how your code changes affect your application's errors and quality.
+Code Insights uses data from your version control service (GitHub, GitLab, and Bitbucket are supported) to show you how your code changes affect your application's errors and quality.

 With Code Insights you will be able to see a diff snapshot for each deploy on your deploy dashboard.
 Diff snapshots include: deployed pull requests, total